 There are plenty of opportunities to hide things in an enormous code base.
 Even if you looked for a security hole, you might not find it or recognize how all the components were working together to enable some sort of back door for bad actors, he explained.

-“From my perspective this is a huge concern, because at the very least there has been some evidence that some actors, maybe China, have tampered with the supply chain in different areas.
+“From my perspective, this is a huge concern because, at the very least, there has been some evidence that some actors, maybe China, have tampered with the supply chain in different areas.
 So you can’t just take it on face value that we can trust it,” Snyder said.

-The flip side is that rather than giving everything more scrutiny, the bigger risk is assuming software is safe because we sourced it from an ally.
+The flip side is that rather than giving everything more scrutiny, the bigger risk is assuming the software is safe because we sourced it from an ally.
 Problems can turn up later when we learn that it was compromised before the source acquired it, he pointed out.

 Playing All Options

 This type of scenario poses a 50-50 situation.
-A project based in China should get higher scrutiny than some other open source projects, according to Snyder.
+A project based in China should get higher scrutiny than some other open-source projects, according to Snyder.